AABK6/citizen-budget-lab/docs/LEGO_METHOD.md

 - GDP: Local series (`data/gdp_series.csv`) used for informational ratios and macro kernel scaling.
 - Scope: S13 consolidated (central + local + social security) as the baseline for public‑facing comparisons.
 A “CENTRAL” view (État/LFI) is planned as a separate toggle.

+See also: `api-points.md` (Eurostat — SDMX XML) for concrete flow and key examples.

 Expenditure Mapping (COFOG × NA_ITEM)

 - Each expenditure LEGO piece in `data/lego_pieces.json` has a mapping: